kowusu01/TwitterApiStream/README.md

 ## intoduction
 The application consumes tweets from Twitter api.
 It connects to the V2 of the twitter streaming api that serves sample tweets - https://api.twitter.com/2/tweets/sample/stream.

 When a streaming channel is opened between the app and Twitter, the app can receive about 1000 tweets per second, based on sample runs.
-There is a limit on how many times the appi can be called within a specific time frame.
+There is a limit on how many times the api can be called within a specific time frame.

 ## how the app is constructed
 The app is designed to be able to handle large amount of data and process it without delay.
 The high level architecture contains two main logical components: